n0wn3ss/autorecon/README.md

 ![image](https://user-images.githubusercontent.com/44766776/217990531-698c73d5-a111-46e5-b89e-41710987bbbe.png)

-## choices I've made
+## Choices I've made
+1) autorecon
+After searching information from Censys, I
+2) xml2json
+3) Ubuntu Docker

-## trade-offs
+## Trade-offs

+###Good
+1) Gathering many information of domain
+2) If using docker image, it's easy to use

+###Not Good
-The volume of docker image is little bit big,
+1) Big volume of docker image
+2)

-##future improvements
+## Future improvements
+1) lightweighting of docker image
+2) Cumtomizing of autorecon module
+3) local volume mount

+## How to Censys API provided the script
+1) gathering from many website
+2)

 ## Demo